 Any damage to the spinal cord can result in a loss of sensory and motor function below the level of injury.
 For example, an injury to the thoracic or lumbar area may cause motor and sensory loss of the legs and trunk.
 An injury to the cervical (neck) area may cause sensory and motor loss of the arms and legs.
 Severe damage can cause paralysis.

 Functions of vertebrae and cord both do indicate how important they are for the health of a human being.

-Why healthy spine?
+Why a healthy spine?

 Any change in the structure or function of the spine may adversely affect human movement.
-We all know about immobility associated with back pain due to unhealthy spine.
+We all know about immobility associated with back pain due to an unhealthy spine.